 Five tips for creating a video game tutorial

 As per Statista.com, the global gaming market is valued at USD 178 billion in 2021 and is expected to touch USD 268.8 billion by 2025.
 North America leads the gaming market region-wise.
 The rise in the number of gamers is also of significance.
-While in 2015, there were about two billion online video gamers, that figure will touch and go beyond three billion by 2023.
+While in 2015, there were about 3.24 billion online video gamers, that figure will touch and go beyond three billion by 2023.

 With the gaming market growing lucrative day by day, developers and gamers need to use the best available tools to create impactful and meaningful tutorials.
 Almost half of YouTube gamers spend their time watching YouTube videos rather than playing the game themselves.
 Developers and gamers need to present captivating tutorials and gameplay to engage the gaming community and motivate them to explore the game.